FAIRDataPipeline/hugo_source_files/content/docs/data_registry/installation/manual_installation/_index.md

----
-title: "Installation Instructions"
-weight: 1
----

-# Local FAIR data registry

-The documentation for the registry is available [here](https://data.fairdatapipeline.org/docs/), and is the same for the local and remote registry.

 ## Installation

 There are a few alternative ways to install a local FAIR data registry and we describe the different options below.